sarahcec/ipsie/FAL2-requirements.md

 - When placing an IdP in its allowlist, the RP SHALL confirm that the IdP abides by the terms of the trust agreement.
 Note that this confirmation can be facilitated by a federation authority or be undertaken directly by the RP.
 - RP allowlists SHALL uniquely identify IdPs through the means of domain names, cryptographic keys, or other identifiers applicable to the federation protocol in use.
 - RP allowlist entries MAY be applied based on aspects of the subscriber account (such as the xALs required for the transaction).
 For example, an RP could use a runtime decision for FAL1 transactions but require an allowlisted IdP for FAL3 transactions.
+- **OIDC SL1:** client pre-registration is a de facto allow list.

 **Section 4.6.2.2 RP Blocklists of IdPs**
 - RPs MAY also establish blocklists of IdPs that the RP will not accept authentication or attributes from, even when requested by the subscriber.
 A blocklisted IdP can be otherwise in a valid trust agreement with the RP, for example if both are under the same federation authority.
 - RP blocklists SHALL uniquely identify IdPs through the means of domain names, cryptographic keys, or other identifiers applicable to the federation protocol in use.
+- **OIDC SL1:** N/A - client pre-registration is a de facto allow list.
+Block lists are not needed.

 **Section 4.6.2.3 RP Runtime Decisions**
 - Every IdP that is in a trust agreement with an RP but not on an allowlist with that RP SHALL be governed by a default policy in which runtime authorization decisions will be made by the authorized party indicated in the trust agreement.
 In this mode, the authorized party is prompted by the RP to select or enter which IdP to contact for authentication on behalf of the subscriber.
 This process can be facilitated through the use of a discovery mechanism allowing the subscriber to enter a human-facing identifier such as an email address.
 This process allows the RP to programmatically select the appropriate IdP for that identifier.
 Since the runtime decision occurs during the federation transaction, the authorized party is generally a person and, in most circumstances, is the subscriber.
 - The RP MAY employ mechanisms to remember the authorized party’s decision to use a given IdP.
 Since this mechanism is employed prior to authentication at the RP, the manner in which the RP provides this mechanism (e.g., a browser cookie outside the authenticated session) is separate from the RP subscriber account described in Sec.
 3.10.1.
   - If such a mechanism is provided, the RP SHALL allow the authorized party to revoke such remembered options at a future time.
+- **OIDC SL1:** N/A - trust agreements have been deferred at this time.

 **Section 4.6.3 Provisioning Models for RP subscriber accounts**
 - The lifecycle of the provisioning process for an RP subscriber account varies depending on factors including the trust agreement discussed in Sec.
 3.4 and the deployment pattern of the IdP and RP.
 However, in all cases, the RP subscriber account SHALL be provisioned at the RP prior to the establishment of an authenticated session at the RP in one of the following ways: